tgroshon/criticalgamemastery.com/src/content/posts/august-homebrew-magnetism-part-2.md

 ---
-title: "August Homebrew: Magnetism Part 2 - Spells"
+title: "August Homebrew: Magnetism Pt.
+2 - Spells"
 date: 2019-08-25
 draft: true
 ---

-# Magnetism Part 2: Spells
 *written and edited by Dirk*

 Welcome back, everyone!
 This is the second part of our series on Magnetism.
 I hope you checked out our first article, aptly named Part 1, where I published the [Magnetized Condition](https://criticalgamemastery.com/posts/july-homebrew-magnetism-part-1/).